piku/piku/README.md

 - [x] Repo creation upon first push
 - [x] Basic understanding of [how `dokku` works](http://off-the-stack.moorman.nu/2013-11-23-how-dokku-works.html)

-## Workflow
+## Typical Workflow

+`piku` aims to support a Heroku-like workflow, like so:

 * Set up an SSH `git` remote pointing to `piku` with the app name as repo name (`git remote add paas piku@server:app1`)
 * `git push paas master` your code
 * `piku` determines the runtime and installs the dependencies for your app (building whatever's required)
     * For Python, it segregates each app's dependencies into a `virtualenv`
     * For Go, it defines a separate `GOPATH` for each app
 * It then looks at a `Procfile` and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager
+* You can then remotely change application settings (`config:set`) or scale up/down worker processes (`ps:scale`) at will.

 Later on, I intend to do fancier `dokku`-like stuff like reconfiguring `nginx`, but a twist I'm planning on doing is having one `piku` machine act as a build box and deploy the finished product to another.

-Might take a while, though.

-## Target Platforms
+## Supported Platforms

+`piku` is intended to work in any POSIX-like environment where you have Python, [uWSGI][uwsgi] and SSH, i.e.:
+Linux, FreeBSD, [Cygwin][cygwin] and the [Windows Subsystem for Linux][wsl].

-As a baseline, I intend to make sure this runs on the original Rasbperry Pi Model B (which is where I'm testing it).
+As a baseline, I intend to make sure this runs on an original, 256MB Rasbperry Pi Model B (which is where I'm testing it).

-But since I have an ODROID-U2, [a bunch of Pi 2s][raspi-cluster] and a few more boards on the way, it will be tested on a number of places where running `x64` binaries is unfeasible.
+Since I have an ODROID-U2, [a bunch of Pi 2s][raspi-cluster] and a few more ARM boards on the way, it will be tested on a number of places where running `x64` binaries is unfeasible.

-In general, it will likely work in any POSIX-like environment where you have Python and SSH (I'm very likely to test it under [Cygwin][cygwin] at some point).

-## Target Runtimes
+## Supported Runtimes

-I intend to support Python, Go, Node and Clojure (Java), but will be focusing on Python first.
+`piku` will support deploying apps written in Python, Go, Clojure (Java) and Node (see [above](#project-statustodo)).

 ## FAQ